Marlon Reis

-Marlon Reis (born July 1, 1981) is an American animal rights advocate, writer, and first gentleman of Colorado as the husband of 43rd governor of Colorado Jared Polis.
+Marlon Reis (born July 1, 1981) is an American animal rights advocate, writer, and the first gentleman of Colorado.
+He is married to the 43rd governor of Colorado Jared Polis.
 He became the first same-sex first gentleman in the United States following the inauguration of Polis as governor on January 8, 2019.

 Early life and education

 Reis was born in Boulder, Colorado, to a Jewish family from the East Coast.
 He earned a bachelor's degree from the University of Colorado at Boulder.

 First Gentleman of Colorado

-Reis became the first gentleman of Colorado on January 8, 2019, following the inauguration of his partner as governor of Colorado.
-Polis introduced Reis as the "first-first man" on election night.
+Reis became the first gentleman of Colorado on January 8, 2019, following the inauguration of his partner (now husband) as governor of Colorado.
+Polis introduced Reis as the "first First Man" on election night.
 He served as an unofficial adviser to his partner's gubernatorial campaign for governor.
 As first gentleman, he has focused on animal rights and welfare, environmental and civil rights, and LGBT rights.

 In addition to being first gentleman, Reis is a writer and has published his works in USA Today, CNN, and The Washington Post.